 - Meeting the specification for 80m³/second of air entering the foundry area

-We designed and installed a displacement ventilation system with conditioned outdoor air supplied at low velocity from air supply diffusers, 3m above the finished floor level, which pushed air to the floor to ensure a comfortable working environment.
+We designed and installed a displacement ventilation system at low velocity from air supply diffusers, 3m above the finished floor level.
 To help bring energy costs down, the extract air is taken from the building and re-circulated.

-A base fit-out for all service pipework, which included a medium water pressure heating system, cooling water, vacuum compressed air, and nitrogen and oil lines, ensured machinery and equipment could run smoothly and efficiently.
+A base fit-out for all service pipework, which included a medium water pressure heating system, vacuum compressed air, and nitrogen and oil lines, ensured machinery and equipment could run smoothly and efficiently.

 We successfully worked with and around the multiple site contractors to deliver all of the project goals.
 The four AHUs were each delivered to site in three pieces and craned up to the roof.